jdi-docs/jdi-light/source/includes/_documentation.md

 **Disabled Button** – Element that represents a Not clickable button

-<a style="font-weight:bold" href="https://getbootstrap.com/docs/4.3/components/buttons/" target="_blank">Button</a> – Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
+[Button](https://getbootstrap.com/docs/4.3/components/buttons/) – Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.

 ![Disabled button](../images/bootstrap/disabled_button.png)